Ndibechinonso/music-app/README.md

 This app was built with ReactJs, state managed and api calls made using React-Redux

-The apps server is hosted on Heroku
+The App's server is hosted on Heroku

 Some features are still being sorted out with deezer like adding tracks to playlists